chingu-voyages/moonshot-chingu-quiz/CONTRIBUTING.md

 We welcome all contributions!

-Please, feel free to start working on any issues we have created.
+To get started, please feel free to start working on any issues we have created and that are *not* assigned to anyone yet.
+If you would like to pick up an issue, please leave a comment for the other contributors to see that this issue is already be worked on.

 For starters, we recommend to pick up issues labelled *good first issue*.

 In addition to everything written in here, there is a [Collaborator Guide](https://github.com/chingu-voyages/ChinguResourceList/blob/development/docs/COLLABORATOR_GUIDE.md) you can read into for additional information about collaborations.